dev-collab-org/on-chain-file-interface/prototypes/nonagon-cup/README.md

 - it does not return content type to the client.
 Instead the first block holds the file format specific header bytes.
 - it requires contracts to add a public method that returns a filename for each file.
 Each additional public method name seems to increase deployment gas costs a lot.
 - requires contracts to add a getFullFile public method which is duplicative of getFileChunk.
-- requires the contract to know how many chunks there are via the getFileChunksTotal. it would be easier to implement on-chain file generation if the end condition can optionally be part of the generator function.
+- requires contracts to know how many chunks there are via the getFileChunksTotal. it would be easier to implement on-chain file generation if the end condition can optionally be part of the generator function.
 - extra deployment gas costs from requiring contracts to implement public methods getFullFile and getFileChunksTotal